Predicting Citation Count with Machine Learning ¶

 import keras

 2023-06-24 18:25:09.341785: I tensorflow/core/platform/cpu_feature_guard.cc:182] This TensorFlow binary is optimized to use available CPU instructions in performance-critical operations.
-To enable the following instructions: AVX2 FMA, in other operations, rebuild TensorFlow with the appropriate compiler flags.

 from sklearn.metrics import mean_squared_error